-The Citizen Public Safety Academy is a 36-hour, 12-week course designed to give citizens working knowledge of the operations and responsibilities of the Plymouth Police and Fire departments.
+The Public Safety Citizens Academy is a free 36-hour, 12-week course geared toward expanding public knowledge of the Plymouth Police and Fire Departments.

 The academy helps strengthen the partnership between public safety professionals and the community by sharing information and promoting a better understanding of public safety services.

 For more information or to apply, call Community Relations Officer Jim Long at 763-509-5135.
 Applicants must be 18 years of age or older and live, work or own a business in Plymouth.
 Deadline to apply is Thursday, Sept.
 1. Space is limited to the first 30 eligible applicants; all participants must pass a background check.
 (A prior criminal conviction will not automatically disqualify an applicant.)
 The police chief will make appointments to the academy.

 Applicants must complete both of the following forms to be considered: